Balogun-Angel/Kudos_board/README.md

   - [x ] Users can delete cards.
   - [x ] When the user clicks the delete button for a card, the card disappears from the grid of cards.
 - [ ] **Deployment**
-  - [ ] Website is deployed via Render.
+  - [ x] Website is deployed via Render.
-  - [ ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS**: For ease of grading, please use the deployed version of your website when creating your walkthrough.
+  - [x ] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS**: For ease of grading, please use the deployed version of your website when creating your walkthrough.

 ####  Stretch Features